What does Tummy Time look like by age?

 By 2 months, baby should be lifting their head higher and tolerating more frequent floor-based Tummy Time to build strength and prevent flat spots.

-Possibly tilting their head to one side*
+Possibly tilts head to one side*

 Do you notice a consistent head tilt on one side or the other?
 Favoring one side may be a possible sign of positional torticollis.